redhat-ads-tech/orchestrator-self-service/README.md

-# Postgres Database Software Template
+# Software Templates for Developer Self Service

-This repository contains the Backstage Template which provides a self-service PostgreSQL database.
+This repository contains the Backstage Templates which provide self-service capabilities for developers